 While there may be benefits to using AI in some situations, there is the potential for it to be misused by students, either accidentally or intentionally.
 AI misuse, in that it involves a student submitting work for qualification assessments which is not their own, will be considered a form of plagiarism.
-Teachers must be assured that the work they accept for assessment and mark is authentically the student's own work.
+Teachers must be assured that the work they accept and mark for assessment can be authenticated as the student's own work.